jd-code76/provinent-scripture-study/README.md

 ## Usage

 ### Basic Navigation
-- Use Prev/Next buttons to navigate reading plan passages
+- Use Prev/Next buttons to navigate passages
 - Select specific books/chapters from dropdown menus
 - Click "Resume Reading Plan" to continue where you left off
-- Use "Random Passage" for study from any canon passage of Holy Scripture
+- Use "Random Passage" to study from any canon passage of Holy Scripture

 ### Data Management
 - Export/import your highlights and notes via JSON files
 - Export notes as Markdown or plain text
-- Clear specific data types or perform complete reset in settings
+- Clear cache or perform complete reset in settings

 ## Browser Support